By Richard Mortier - 2019-10-18

 end

-main Hello
+We define a main Hello

-module parameterised by a module (Time
+module parameterised by a module Time

-, of type Mirage_time.S
+, of type

 (an instance of a time

-).
-This is the basic structure required to make this a MirageOS unikernel
+function is the basic structure required

-rather than a standard OCaml POSIX application.
+environment, rather than a standard OCaml POSIX application.

 The module type for our Time